Liouvillian recursion method for the electronic Green's function: Model

-In Fig.~\ref{fig:SW_poly} we show the spectral weight of the three irreducible contribution to the entire spectral weight, computed with the Lanczos-Polynomial hybrid method.
-The result of the linear combination of continued fraction approach to the computation of off-diagonal elements are not shown because there would be no visible difference.
-Indeed, the resulting spectral weights are numerically equivalent to what is obtained from, as is shown in Fig.~\ref{fig:err_SW_poly}.
+In Fig.~\ref{fig:SW_poly} we show the three irreducible contribution to the entire spectral function, computed with the CFPH method.
+The results of the LCCF approach to the computation of off-diagonal elements are not shown because there would be no visible difference.
+Indeed, the resulting spectral functions are numerically equivalent, as shown in Fig.~\ref{fig:err_SW_poly}.
 We observe there that the most pronounced difference is less than $10^{-10}$.

-Computing all three irreducible elements of the Green's function of this particular model can be done in a single recursive procedure, needing only one extra inner product computation per iteration per off-diagonal elements, bringing the total number of operations to $k$ application of the Liouvillian and $(2+o)k$ inner product computations, where $k\leq40$ is the number of iterations of the recursion process and $o=2$ is the number of off-diagonal Green function elements to compute.
+Computing all three irreducible elements of the Green function of this particular model can be done in a single recursive procedure, needing only one extra inner product computation per iteration per off-diagonal element, bringing the total number of operations to $k$ application of the Liouvillian and $(2+o)k$ inner product computations, where $k\leq40$ is the number of iterations of the recursion process and $o=2$ is the number of off-diagonal Green function elements to compute.
 This is in contrast to $(o+1)k$ application of the Liouvillian and $2ok$ inner products of the LCCF method.